ionic-team/ionic-docs/src/pages/theming/dark-mode.md

 ## Class Fallback

-Currently, the `prefers-color-scheme` media query is only supported in desktop Safari and mobile Firebox, so users will not able to benefit from having the dark mode applied automatically in other browsers.
+Currently, the `prefers-color-scheme` media query has [limited browser support](https://caniuse.com/#feat=prefers-color-scheme), so users will not be able to benefit from having the dark mode applied using this media query in certain browsers.
 However, the dark mode can still be applied by styling a CSS selector and applying the class to our document body

 ```css
 @media (prefers-color-scheme: dark) {...}